lev-kuznetsov/mev/HACKING.md

   }
 }
 ```
 And you can retrieve your result stored in the `c` field via `/p/bar/baz/c`.
 This is a simple analysis and unless you're super quick about fetching analysis state it'll be completed, but you may see `RUNNING` there instead and the result field will not be filled in.
-In case an error happens, an `error` field will be present with a string message of what may have gone wrong
+In case an error happens, `error` field will be present with a string message of what may have gone wrong

 During development of a new analysis type it may be beneficial to install R or system packages, it's possible to open an R shell to the pod
 ```